ingridpierre/pi-airplay/development_log.md

-# AirPlay Web Interface Development Log
+# Music Display with AirPlay and Recognition: Development Log

 ## Project Overview
-A Raspberry Pi-based Airplay receiver with a web interface for music playback through IQaudio DAC, designed for seamless audio streaming and local control.
+A Raspberry Pi-powered system that bridges modern and analog music experiences, functioning as an AirPlay receiver while also using a microphone to recognize songs from any audio source.

 **Stack:**
 - Raspberry Pi OS
-- Python Flask
+- Python Flask with Flask-SocketIO
-- Shairport-Sync
+- Shairport-Sync for AirPlay functionality
-- Chromium Kiosk Mode
+- AcoustID/Chromaprint for audio fingerprinting
+- MusicBrainz for metadata retrieval
 - IQaudio DAC hardware
+- USB Microphone (Adafruit)

 ## Development History

+### [2025-03-23] Major Redesign: Adding Music Recognition
+- Pivoted from purely AirPlay metadata display to including microphone-based song recognition
+- Installed necessary audio fingerprinting and recognition libraries (acoustid, pydub, pyaudio, musicbrainzngs)
+- Created new music_recognition.py utility to identify songs from microphone input
+- Developed a simplified, modern interface with focus on large album art display and minimal text
+- Updated server to run on port 5000 for Replit compatibility
+- Created a clean SVG placeholder for unrecognized music
+- Added AcoustID API key setup page for music recognition configuration

 ### [2025-03-22] Initial Development Log
 - Created development log file to track project progress, design decisions and key insights